Rajpratik71/volatility-wiki/Command-Reference23.md

 To find the physical addresses of CMHIVEs (registry hives) in memory, use the hivescan command.
 For more information, see BDG's [Enumerating Registry Hives](http://moyix.blogspot.com/2008/02/enumerating-registry-hives.html).

 This plugin isn't generally useful by itself.
-Its meant to be inherited by other plugins (such as [hivelist](Command-Reference23#hivelist) below) that build on and interpret the information found in CMHIVEs.
+Its meant to be inherited by other plugins (such as [hivelist](Command Reference#hivelist) below) that build on and interpret the information found in CMHIVEs.

     $python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 hivescan
-    Volatile Systems Volatility Framework 2.1_alpha
+    Volatility Foundation Volatility Framework 2.4
     Offset(P)
     ------------------
     0x0000000008c95010